MikeHopley/ftl-ships-strategy/index.md

 Typcially you’ll wait a moment for the Ion Stunner to (nearly) reach shields, then fire the Dual Lasers at weapons.
 But against some enemy weapons, it’s better to fire immediately.
 If all shots hit, the Dual Lasers will take down one weapon, and the ion will disable the second (even a two-power weapon).

 Put the Lanius on piloting, to protect it from boarders and help with nearby venting.
 Pre-vent nearby rooms, then allow them to refill slightly: refilling makes it easier for other crew to distract your Lanius if they get mind-controlled.
-Run your Lanius pilot to doors during the FTL jump; just remember to send them back!

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.